jenourthika/Silence/README.md

 ## Technical documentation

+# Languages

+Silence is coded in HTML/CSS/Javascript with a small part of jQuery.

 # Database

 We created a database named 'silence' with a dataset in postgreSQL, but we doesn't use it yet.